cicirello/user-statistician/README.md

 For details of how GitHub counts contributions, see [GitHub's documentation](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/why-are-my-contributions-not-showing-up-on-my-profile).
 The repository and contribution data included is all public.
-This is true even of the "Private Contributions" entry on the stats image, as the data needed for that should only be returned from the query executed by the action if you have already opted in to inclusion of private contributions via [GitHub's profile settings](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/publicizing-or-hiding-your-private-contributions-on-your-profile).
+This is true even of the "Private Contributions" entry on the stats image, as the "restrictedContributionsCount" returned from the query executed by the action will only be non-zero if you have opted in to sharing private contributions via [GitHub's profile settings](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/publicizing-or-hiding-your-private-contributions-on-your-profile).
-You can also disable the "Private Contributions" entry as well (see the [Inputs section](#inputs)).
+You can also disable the "Private Contributions" entry as well (see the [Inputs section](#inputs)) regardless of your GitHub settings.
 It will also auto-hide if the count is 0, as will any other statistics with a count of 0.

 To use the `user-statistician` action, you just need to set up a workflow in your profile repository (or technically any repository that you own) on a schedule (daily